FREQUENTLY ASKED QUESTIONS

 What is Game Workers Unite UK?

-The Game Workers Unite UK branch of the IWGB union is a worker-led, democratic organisation that represents and advocates for UK game workers' rights.
+The Game Workers Unite UK branch of the IWGB is a worker-led, democratic trade union that represents and advocates for UK game workers' rights.

 We seek to increase the quality of life for all game workers by campaigning to: